 In the News: Oklahoma’s second-ever contestant group on ABC’s The Great Christmas Light Fight, Edmond’s Miranda Family Lights (19544 Talavera Ln, Edmond) will run until New Year’s Day.

-To see more holiday light displays in Oklahoma City and beyond, check out this list.
+To see more holiday lights in OKC and beyond, check out this list.